tillmzw/cos/content/npcs/strahd-of-zarovich.md

 description: Mysterious ruler over the region.
 ---

 Ruler of Barovia.
+Conquered the land a long time ago.
 Powerful Vampire.
+Lives in {{% mdref castle-ravenloft "Castle Ravenloft" %}}.

 ---